pshanoop/dotfiles/README.md

 ### Desktop

-I use [supervisord](http://supervisord.org/) (which is designed to control daemons and services) to manage my X session.
+I use systemd to manage my X or Wayland sessions.
 It starts various applications (eg: window manager, offlineimap, sxhkd, [caffeine-ng](https://github.com/hobarrera/caffeine-ng)), monitors them, and restarts them in case of failure.